 Why target triple-negative breast cancer?

-Triple-negative breast cancer is so named because patients’ cancer cells test negative for estrogen and progesterone receptors and the human epidermal growth factor receptor 2 (HER2) protein.
+Triple-negative breast cancer (TNBC) is so named because peoples’ cancer cells test negative for estrogen and progesterone receptors and the human epidermal growth factor receptor 2 (HER2) protein.

 Hormone therapy and other targeted drugs are ineffective against TNBC.
 Right now, the only effective prevention method available to those at high risk for TNBC is a mastectomy.

 TNBC accounts for 12% to 15% of all breast cancers and is the most aggressive and deadly subtype, with nearly one-quarter of all patients dying within five years of diagnosis.
-TNBC also disproportionately affects Black women and women with BRCA1 gene mutations.
+TNBC also disproportionately affects Black people and those with BRCA1 gene mutations.

-What will be the next phase of the clinical trials?
+What is the focus of the new phase of the clinical trial?

-The vaccine is still experimental, so there is a potential for as-yet-unknown side effects.
+The vaccine is still experimental and under study, so there is a potential for as-yet-unknown side effects.
 And, of course, there’s the possibility that it may not prevent participants’ cancer from returning.

 “We don’t know whether it will have a significant effect on the chance of their cancer coming back,” Dr. Budd says.

-When will a breast cancer vaccine be available to the public?
+When might a breast cancer vaccine be available?